saidvandeklundert/learn/_posts/2021-08-4-rust-data-types-scalar-types.md

   |     ^^^^^^^^^ cannot assign twice to immutable variable
 </pre>

-Even though the compiler does not let us run the code, it is thoughtful enough to give us a hint:
+Even though the compiler does not let us run the code, it is nice enough to give us a hint:

 <pre>
 help: consider making this binding mutable: `mut b`